 WALTON COUNTY SUPERVISOR OF ELECTIONS WARNS OF POTENTIALLY MISLEADING MAILINGS

-These letters usually originate from third-party, non-government organizations such as the Voter Participation Center (VPC) and the Center for Voter Information (CVI).
-These organizations are NOT associated with the Florida Division of Elections or the Walton County Supervisor of Elections.
-Although these organizations do identify themselves on their documents and envelopes, they may appear to look official and use our office as a return address.
+These mailings usually originate from third-party, non-government organizations such as the Voter Participation Center (VPC), the Center for Voter Information (CVI), and Postcards to Voters.
+Although these organizations do usually identify themselves on their documents and envelopes, they may appear to look official and use our office name, address, phone number, or email address.

 Walton County residents are urged to confirm or update their voter record by using the Supervisor of Elections website at VoteWalton.com, or call the Supervisor of Elections office at (850) 892-8112; and to not rely on the information printed on these mailed-out applications.